If you want to return a gift someone has bought you, what are your rights?

-The bad news is if you simply don’t like a present you’ve received or change your mind after buying something, you don’t always have rights to a refund.
+The bad news is if you simply don’t like a present you’ve received or change your mind after buying something, you don’t always have the right to a refund.

 If the gift was purchased in-store, some shops will exchange items – clothes in the wrong size, for example – or issue a credit note, but generally, they don’t have to.

 The exception is if a shop has a published returns policy.
-If it does then it forms part of the condition of sale and is enforceable in court.
+If it does, then it forms part of the condition of sale and may be enforceable in court.

 Returning goods purchased online

 It’s different if you buy things online.
-Under the Consumer Contract Regulations, you have 14 days from the date the item was delivered to cancel the order and return the item, even if it's just because you don't like it.
+Under the Consumer Contract Regulations, you have 14 days from the date the item was delivered to cancel the order, even if it's just because you don't like it.

 Returning faulty goods